curciosobrinho/NavAutoDismiss/README.md

 How to use it:
 -----------

+    Copy BOTH files to your project

-    Import the .h file use
+    Import the .h file
     #import "NavDismissViewController.h"

     //Instanciate your view controller (the view you want to present)